Haoming02/sd-webui-image-comparison/README.md

     - Add new buttons to the `img2img` and `Extras` tabs, that send the input and output images to the `Comparison` tab when clicked
     - Add a new button to the `txt2img` tab, that sends the current result image along with the cached previous result image to the `Comparison` tab when clicked
+    - Allow you to `Ctrl` + `Alt` + `Left Click` / `Right Click` on any element, to send its image to either side of the `Comparison` tab
+        - Doesn't seem to work on images within the result Gallery, so it's mainly for images from other Extensions / Tabs

 - <b><ins>Controls</ins></b>
     - <b>Default</b>